Quakers in Europe: Eighteenth century

 The attraction of a life free from persecution in the New World led to a gradual Dutch Quaker migration.
 English Quakers in Rotterdam were permitted to transport people and cargo by ship to English colonies without restriction and throughout the 18th century many Dutch Quakers emigrated to Pennsylvania.
 There were an estimated 500 Quaker families in Amsterdam in 1710, but by 1797 there were only seven Quakers left in the city.
 Isabella Maria Gouda (1745–1832), a granddaughter of Jan Claus, took care of the meeting house on Keizersgracht, but was evicted shortly afterwards.

 The Quaker presence disappeared from Dutch life by the early 1800s until its re-emergence the 1920s, with Netherlands Yearly Meeting established in 1931.

 Well-known Dutch Quakers include: Kees Boeke, Jan Claus, Jan de Hartog, and William Sewel.

 Present Day

 In 2017, there were 115 Dutch Friends in one Yearly Meeting.

 Norway

 There is a vibrant history of Quakerism in Norway.
 Unlike in many other European countries Quaker communities survived migration and persecution for over three hundred years.
-Norway Yearly Meeting holds meetings in Bergen, Bø in Telemark, Kristiansand, Farsun, Mandal, Oslo, Stavanger, and Trondheim.
+Norway Yearly Meeting holds meetings in Bergen, Bø in Telemark, Kristiansand, Farsund, Mandal, Oslo, Stavanger, and Trondheim.

 As of 2017, there were 200 Friends in the Norway Yearly Meeting.